PolarPayne/ppgr/README.md

     * med
     * mean
 * Support and test Python 2.7 (?)
-* Improve how points are drawn to screen (don't draw everythin again on every frame)
+* Improve how points are drawn to screen (don't draw everything again on every frame)